docker-app-manager/docker-app-manager/README.md

 If everything works fine, celebrate with the beer that you have taken earlier

+## Where i can find a list of DockerApps?

+[This](https://github.com/docker-app-manager/docker-apps) is the official DockerApps repository but do not expect to find a lot of DockerApps at this stage of development

 ## Cool but can you please make some sort of documentation?

 We will, I promise :sweat_smile: